gboehl/macro_puzzles/how-to-contribute.md

 ## contributing to the detailed descriptions

-Some puzzles link to a more detailed description.
+Some puzzles link to a more detailed description (or at least should do so in the future).
 You are also free to add such if a puzzle does not have it, but you would like to get into detail.
 This is the place to give in-debth explanation of each puzzle in the list and discuss potential solutions from the literature.

 For each puzzle, please stick to a rough structure of:
 1. Detailed description of the puzzle